An estimated 1 in 4 Florida drivers do not have auto insurance. That’s too many!

 Normally, this is the time when you would approach the at-fault driver (more appropriately, their insurance company) and say, “Hey, this accident was your fault.
 My insurance company has done all they can do for me.
 It’s your turn to cough up the rest.”

 That’s when the other shoe drops.
-Not only does other driver not have auto insurance, they’re bankrupt and can’t give you a single penny.
+Not only does the other driver not have auto insurance, they’re bankrupt and can’t give you a single penny.

 This is only a mild example of the kind of situation that happens all the time throughout the country.
 A more extreme case might have you suffering severe injuries that require hospitalization, rehabilitation, surgery, and long-term care.